 Tuesday was all about animals and nature!
-We woke up early and were in the car by 8:30 AM on our way to Lion Country Safari in rural West Palm Beach County.
+We woke up early and were in the car by 8:30 AM on our way from Deerfield Beach to Lion Country Safari in rural West Palm Beach County.
 Their mission is to “be a leader in animal care, conservation and education to inspire people through connections with wildlife in a fun, family-friendly environment.”

 Opened in 1967, Lion Country Safari was developed to bring the experience of an African game park to families who would never be able to experience a “real” African safari, and it has been a licensed wildlife rehabilitator ever since.
 It was the first drive-through safari park in the country and introduced the new concept of “The Cageless Zoo.”

 Today, it’s home to more than 1,000 animals, including lions, white rhinos, chimpanzees, zebras, giraffes and many others.
 And, they have been named “One of the top 10 best drive-through animal safaris” by USA Today, and “One of the top 10 most amazing zoos” by The Weather Channel.

 We drove through the four-mile preserve and watched animals roaming around their wide-open habitats, while listening to the streamable audio tour.
 Note that the lions were in cages for safety reasons.